Formatting Text

 Exercises

-Centered Text: This book’s page titles are centered; make your browser do the same for text between <h1 class="title"> and </h1>.
-Each line has to be centered individually, because different lines will have different lengths.In early HTML there was a <center> that did exactly this, but nowadays centering is typically done in CSS, through the text-align property.
+3-1 Centered text.
+The page titles on this book’s website are centered; make your browser do the same for text between <h1 class="title"> and </h1>.
+Each line has to be centered individually, because different lines will have different lengths.In early HTML there was a <center> tag that did exactly this, but nowadays centering is typically done in CSS, through the text-align property.
 The approach in this exercise is of course non-standard, and just for learning purposes.

-Superscripts: Add support for the <sup> tag.
+3-2 Superscripts.
+Add support for the <sup> tag.
 Text in this tag should be smaller (perhaps half the normal text size) and be placed so that the top of a superscript lines up with the top of a normal letter.

 Did you find this chapter useful?